 Targeted Digital Threats Against Civil Society

-Global civil society is under persistent threat from digital espionage enabled by phishing, malware, and other threat vectors.
+Global civil society is under persistent threat from digital espionage enabled by phishing, malware, disinformation campaigns, and other threat vectors.
 Civil society does not have the same level of resources as governments and the private sector to defend against these threats.

 Research Objectives: Document digital threats against civil society groups across regions and communities.
 Identify technical trends in how groups are targeted.
 Understand the political context in which these threats are happening, and the impact they have on groups and social movements.
 Evaluate the efficacy of mitigation strategies available to civil society.

 - The Kingdom Came to Canada: How Saudi-Linked Digital Espionage Reached Canadian Soil